Wyoming vs. Kent State Famous Idaho Potato Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 - Wyoming is 4-6-1 against the spread this year.

-- The Cowboys have been favored by 3 points or more five times this season and covered the spread in one of them.
+- The Cowboys have covered the spread once this season when favored by 3 points or more (in five chances).

 - Wyoming's games this year have gone over the total in six out of 11 opportunities (54.5%).